iGormilhit/neovim/README.md

 # My `neovim` setup

-Having used `neovim` for a few month, with symlinks for the configuration and the plugins, I want to start a new setup.
+I'm trying to document my neovim setup.
+Mostly, I'm using neovim to edit markdown, HTML, CSS/SCSS and python files.

-Firstly, I don't use any more `pathogen` for the management of plugins, but `vim-plug` instead.
+I'm using `vim-plug` as a plugin manager.
 To install and activate `vim-plug` see the [documentation][1].

 I'm using the [nord color scheme][5].